Folawewo/myspace/README.md

 # MySpace

-Welcome to the MySpace API!
+Welcome to MySpace API!
 This API allows you to perform social media functionalities such as posting messages, following users, and viewing a user's timeline.
 The API is built with Express and MongoDB and can be used as a starter template for building your own social media platform.

 ## Installation